 - Humidex range 20-29°C – comfortable

 - Above 45°C – dangerous; heat stroke possible

-- Wear lightweight, light-coloured, loose-fitting clothing – Light-colours reflect light while dark colours absorb it making it more practical to wear light clothing if you want to stay cool.
-Choose clothes that allow the air to circulate and the heat escape.
-Also, wear a wide-brimmed hat outdoors to protect your hair, ears, eyes, neck and skin from the sun’s rays.
+- Wear lightweight, light-coloured, loose-fitting clothing – Light-colours reflect light while dark colours absorb it.
+Choose fabrics that allow the air to circulate and the heat escape.
+Wear a wide-brimmed hat outdoors to protect your hair, ears, eyes, neck and skin from the sun’s rays.

 - Always wear sunscreen – Apply sunscreen with SPF 15 or higher before leaving the house.
-Keep the sunscreen bottle with you because you may sweat it out as the day goes on (or wash it off if you are going swimming) so you may need to re-apply it.
+Keep the sunscreen bottle with you because you may sweat it out as the day goes on (or wash it off if you are going swimming).
 Look for broad-spectrum sunscreen as it will protect you from UVA and UVB rays.

 - Take frequent breaks – Take a lot of breaks in a cool area if you’re working, playing or exercising outdoors.
 Rest, drink water and keep cool before you go out again under the sun.

 - Be mindful of the symptoms – If you are starting to feel dizzy from the heat, seek shade immediately or go to an air conditioned area.
 Take plenty of rest and stay hydrated.
 Ask for help if symptoms persist.

 - NEVER leave kids, seniors and pets in car – Even if you crack the windows open a bit, the temperature will tend to be hotter inside the car under the sun.
 The heat can get deadly even for just a few minutes.